 The Civil Liberties and Human Rights Department can assist you in obtaining compensation against the state for failing in their positive obligations under domestic and international law to protect you as a victim of modern slavery.

 The Crime Department understands that victims of modern slavery often first come in to contact with the authorities after being arrested.
-Our team are trained to spot the signs of modern slavery and to assert their clients rights to protection, in the police station and the courts.
+Our team are trained to spot the signs of modern slavery and to assert their client's right to protection, in the police station and the courts.

-The Family Department can assist you if the Local Authority (Social Services) become involved in relation to your children or with you if you are a child.
-Our team is able to provide you with advice regarding the local authority’s powers and duties, and to take steps to safe guard your (or your child’s) rights.
+The Family Department can assist you if the Local Authority (Social Services) become involved in relation to your children, or toyou if you are a child.
+Our team is able to provide you with advice regarding the local authority’s powers and duties, and to take steps to safeguard your (or your child’s) rights.